 Reach out to Emmack Probate and Estate Law Group, online or at 615-920-0906 to get started with our Franklin conservatorships attorney.
 Your initial consultation is complimentary.

 If you have a family member whom you believe needs the protection of a conservatorship in Franklin, Brentwood, Nashville, or the surrounding counties of Williamson, Davidson, or Rutherford, you can turn to Emmack Probate and Estate Law Group.
 As an attorney providing legal representation in this matter, I can answer your questions, educate you on how conservatorships work and your responsibilities should you become appointed as a conservator, and help you navigate the appointment process.
+Additionally, I can help you understand how a power of attorney may play a role in managing your loved one’s affairs.
 I have helped numerous individuals and families in this matter.
 I am well-versed in applicable Tennessee law and how the courts operate in resolving conservatorship issues.

 SHANONE EMMACK